umakiyer/surfs_up/README.md

 # Temperature Data for the month of JUNE & DECEMBER

-## Determine the Summary Statistics for June
+## Determine the Summary Statistics for June:
 * Wrote a query to retrieve all the temperature in the month of  June.
 * Filtered it by date from Measurement table.
-* Coverted the June temperatures to a list.
+* Converted the June temperatures to a list.

 ![image]( IMAGES/june_temp.PNG)